Lincoln High School (Lincoln, Nebraska)

 Lincoln High School is a public secondary school located in Lincoln, Nebraska, United States.
 A part of the Lincoln Public Schools school district, it is the largest high school in the city.
-More than 50,000 students have graduated from Lincoln High in its 154-year history.
+More than 60,000 students have graduated from Lincoln High in its 155-year history.
 The school colors are red and black, and the mascot is the Links.
 Its mascot is memorialized in a statue on the school's front lawn, gifted by the class of 1970, with four individual links chained together.
 These represent the hopeful characteristics of Lincoln High School: tradition, diversity, excellence, and unity.

 History

-Lincoln High School was founded in 1871 and is the oldest of six public high schools in the city of Lincoln.
+Lincoln High School was founded in 1871 and is the oldest of eight public high schools in the city of Lincoln.
 The present building was opened in 1915, with significant additions completed in 1927, 1957, 1985, and 1996.
 It is accredited by the North Central Association of Colleges and Secondary Schools and has the AA accreditation rating of the Nebraska State Board of Education.
 In 1984 it was named a Recognized School of Excellence by the U.S. Department of Education.
 Lincoln High School began its formal participation in the International Baccalaureate Program in 2008 after a formal application process.
 It is one of only three high schools in Nebraska involved in the program.
 The others are Millard North High School and Omaha Central High School, both located in Omaha.

 In 2018, Lincoln High School was honored as a "School of Opportunity" by the National Education Policy Center, at the University of Colorado Boulder, for its commitment to multicultural educational support and academic rigor.
 It was one of only eight public schools awarded this honor with the "Gold" designation, the highest designation for this honor.
 Principal Mark Larson states, "This recognition also speaks to the unique culture that has been in place at Lincoln High for many years and hopefully will continue for years to come."

 While teaching at Lincoln High School, four Lincoln High faculty have been honored as Nebraska Teacher of the Year, including John Heineman (2000), Patsy Koch Johns (2006), Amber Vlasnik (2017), and Sydney Jensen (2019).

 After the Lincoln Public Schools administration building burned in 2011, the Lincoln High Library Media Center staff realized the importance of digitizing the archives of Lincoln High School.
 The school newspaper, The Advocate, is available digitally.